 Seed: Mature fruit is a reddish-brown ovate achene with a glossy surface, the style base deciduous.
 Each is about 1.2 - 1.4 mm long by 1 mm wide.
 Florets are wind pollinated.
 Seeds require 60 days of cold stratification for germination; they are so small and need light for germination that they must be surface sown.

-Habitat: Brown Fox Sedge grows a long-rhizomatous root systems, forming clumps in wet to dry-mesic conditions but does best in moist open thickets, moist meadows, edges of riparian areas, wet woods and disturbed areas and most commonly in mesic to wet prairies.
+Habitat: Brown Fox Sedge grows from a long-rhizomatous root system, forming clumps in wet to dry-mesic conditions but does best in moist open thickets, moist meadows, edges of riparian areas, wet woods and disturbed areas and most commonly in mesic to wet prairies.
 Plants prefer full sun but will grow in partial sun to shade if adequate moisture is provided.

 The various common names using the words 'fox sedge', which have also been applied to several other species, refers to the resemblance of the inflorescence to a foxes tail.